CIP Assay Accuracy

 How accurate and repeatable is our assay in CIP?

-Then we can implement a correction for minor batch variation which is done through a QR code within the app.
+As a result, we can implement a correction for minor batch variation.
+This is done through a QR code within the app.
 By using the complete SIRIUS solution, this QR code will pull batch specific calibration models for each batch of substrates to ensure an even higher accuracy.

-The assay itself is very reproducible and most of the variation that we have seen through working with different customers comes from the sample itself – enzymes are biological molecules, and they are quite flexible in how they behave so when you refer to enzyme activity, there are several things that are commonly thought off to that influence its activity.
+The assay itself is very reproducible.
+Most of the variation that we have seen through working with different customers comes from the sample itself.
+Enzymes are biological molecules, and they are quite flexible in how they behave.
+So when you refer to enzyme activity, there are several things that are commonly thought off that influence its activity.

 Enzyme activity can be influenced by: